 Then there’s this, which confuses me so much that I don’t really want to talk about it.
 But it’s my job, so:

 But what it does show is that this bit of West London is a total mess.
-While a lot of this is to do with the Franco-British Exhibition of 1871, which plonked a whole load of fancy white buildings on what was then a pretty empty part of West London – the reason why White City is known as White City – a lot of it… isn’t.
+While a lot of this is to do with the Franco-British Exhibition of 1871, which plonked a whole load of fancy white buildings on what was then a pretty empty part of West London – the reason why White City is known as White City.

-This mess is also responsible for the only (correct me if I’m wrong*) part of the tube where the lines are on the wrong side.
-Just north of White City, the eastbound Central Line trains pass under the westbound trains to travel on the right hand side.
+This mess is also responsible for a part of the tube where the lines are on the wrong side.
+Just north of White City, the eastbound Central Line trains pass under the westbound trains to travel on the right-hand side.
 Just before Shepherd’s Bush, they then go under the westbound trains again to come out at Shepherd’s Bush on the right side, which is the left-hand side.

 Anyway.
 To run through the corpses here.
 There’s Shepherd’s Bush, on today’s Hammersmith & City and Circle lines.
 There’s Wood Lane, a little south of today’s Wood Lane.